Are you trying to get from Montego Bay to Negril?

 So, how far is Negril from Montego Bay?
 It totally depends on the method you choose.
 When traveling my aim is to engage with the culture, and public transport is a great way to do it.

 Montego Bay to Negril Map

-To get a rough idea of the distance from Montego bay to Negril, take a look at the map below:
+To get an idea of the distance from Montego bay to Negril, see the map below:

 You can also easily find transportation from Montego Bay Airport to Negril which I will note the best way to do that below.

 My only caveat is, when doing long-distance travel in Jamacia, for example from Montego Bay to Kingston, I recommend people to avoid catching the pubic bus.
 For the simple reason that it is not as safe.

 If you’re aware of how Jamaicans drive, you’ll know what I’m talking about.